Global-Health-Engineering/qechairquality/README.md

 ## Citation

-To cite the durbanplasticwaste package, please use:
+To cite the qechairquality package, please use: